‘Jersey Shore’ Season 2 Filming Begins In Iconic Shore Town, But It’s Not Seaside Heights!

 “They have been filming here the second season but they haven’t officially moved into their house yet,” a source told Us.
 “MTV couldn’t get Seaside to approve permits for filming so they’ll be moving into a house in Wildwood on July 15.”

-The insider adds that the cast was off for the 4th of July, but resumed filming season 2 on Thursday, July 5.
+The insider adds that the cast was off for the 4th of July, but resumed filming Season 2 on Thursday, July 5.

 They are also reportedly set to film in Atlantic City, New Jersey, “in the next couple of days,” the source notes, adding that this will be their “first night away together” for the second season.